 Japan is one country in which public sector employees are denied access to the strike.
 In 1948, General MacArthur, Supreme Commander for the Allied Powers, issued an order to this effect which has never been repealed.
-48 But this does not mean that the order is tolerated by Japanese tertiary workers.
-The railway workers have been vociferous crusaders for the repeal of MacArthur's executive order and have paid a price for their zeal: in recent years "nearly 3,000 workers have been suspended, 291 been [sic] dismissed, 69,000 have had their wages reduced, and 33,500 have received a reprimand."
-The railway workers' activity proved to be quite disruptive in the general strike of April 26, 1973, in which four million workers participated.
+He allied Powers, issued an order to this effect which has never been repealed.
+He allied Powers, issued an order to this effect which has never been repealed.
+He allied Powers not mean that the order is tolerated by Japanese tertiary workers.
+The railway workers have been vociferous crusaders for the repeal of MacArthur's executive order and have paid a price for their zeal: in recent years "nearly 3,000 workers have been suspended, 291 been [sic] dismissed, 69,000 have had their wages reduced, and 33,500 have received a reprimand.
+He railway workers! activity proved to be quite disruptive in the general strike of April 26, 1973, in which four million workers participated.
 The strike was marred by violence, mostly generated by angry commuters and other railway passengers:

 Three nights before the strike was due to start Tokyo was turned into a city of siege.
 Thirty-eight railway stations on main suburban lines were systematically attacked by rioters.
 A total of 90 train coaches were badly damaged, 208 vending machines put out of action and 54 ticket devices smashed with iron bars.
-Drivers were assaulted and ticket collectors had to flee from angry mobs. $^{50}$
+Drivers were assaulted and ticket collectors had to flee from angry mobs.
+50